 Definition of EPR

 Extended Producers Responsibility is essentially the use of financial incentives to encourage manufacturers to design environmentally friendly products by making producers accountable for their product management during end-stage consumption.
-This is different from product stewardship, which advocates a shared responsibility across the chain of custody of a product, in that it attempts to relieve local governments of the costs of managing certain priority products by requiring manufacturers to internalize the cost of recycling within the product price.
-EPR is based on the principle that usually brand owners have the greatest control over product design and marketing and have the greatest ability and responsibility to reduce toxicity and waste.
+It differs from product stewardship as it relieves the government from the burden of managing certain products by making manufacturers internalize the cost of recycling within the product price.
+EPR is carried out bearing in mind that brand owners have the greatest control over product design and hence are in a better position to design their products in such a manner that it will reduce harmful effects on the environment as a whole.

 To know how climate change affects the environment, visit the linked article.